lindseypeng/Reboo/README.md

 Book market is billion dollar business A problem is that growth rate of book published is much faster than growth rate of sales.
 This phenomenon has led to millions of dollars poured into competing for people's attentions, which is why a smart automated intelligent recommendation system can acts as a filter, delivers the right content to the right people.
 However current recommendation is limited with two main problem:

--echo chamber, users find book too boring
+- echo chamber, users find book too boring
--seemingly similar genre but completely irrelevant for users
+- seemingly similar genre but completely irrelevant for users

 ## Solution
 Using mapping ideas in the actua ideas of the books, I aim to re-classify ideas in a different vector space and brings books that might seem different but actually similar together.
 Using Natural language modelling, books that were never exposed can be recommended to users with explanations.
 The long term goal is to

--reduce $ sunk cost of content creation
+- reduce $ sunk cost of content creation
--reduce cost of zero sum game of competition.
+- reduce cost of zero sum game of competition.

 ## Overview